Intuit QuickBooks Payroll Review 2023: Is It Right for You?

 **Workers’ compensation insurance isn’t available in Ohio, North Dakota, Washington, and Wyoming.

-With QuickBooks Payroll, you can run unlimited payroll each month and pay employees and contractors either through paper checks or direct deposits.
+With QuickBooks Payroll, you can run unlimited monthly payroll and pay employees and contractors through paper checks or direct deposits.
 Since payroll processing is unlimited, you can set different schedules for different employees.
-Your staff can also be paid quickly—QuickBooks offers next- or same-day direct deposit vs the two- to four-day option with other providers.
-And while some services charge extra for processing deductions and garnishments, QuickBooks includes this in all plans.
+You can also pay your staff quickly—QuickBooks offers next- or same-day direct deposit vs the two- to four-day option with other providers.
+While some services charge extra for processing deductions and garnishments, QuickBooks includes this in all plans.

-QuickBooks Payroll takes care of tax payments and filings for federal and state taxes, including year-end tax forms.
+QuickBooks Payroll handles tax payments and filings for federal and state taxes, including year-end tax forms.
 If you require automated local tax filings, consider either its Premium or Elite plan.
-For Elite subscribers, there’s additional insurance against penalties of any kind up to $25,000, even if you are at fault; a QuickBooks tax resolution team will also represent you in resolving filing or payment issues with the IRS.
+For Elite subscribers, there’s additional insurance against penalties of any kind up to $25,000, even if you are at fault.
+A QuickBooks tax resolution team will also represent you in resolving filing or payment issues with the IRS.

 In addition, all of its plans include access to a 401(k) program.
-It is administered by Guideline, an independent third party that handles compliance and recordkeeping at no extra cost—although there may be some 401(k) plan fees.
+It is administered by Guideline, an independent third party that handles compliance and record-keeping—although there may be some 401(k) plan fees (Guideline offers three plans with fees that start at $49 plus $8 per active participant monthly).

 QuickBooks Payroll has partnered with Mineral to provide HR support and administration to its clients.
 Available only for Premium and Elite subscribers, the HR support center grants you access to customizable job descriptions, onboarding checklists, and performance tools.
 If you sign up for an Elite plan, you can contact Mineral HR and compliance experts (either online or via phone) if you have critical HR issues.
 They can also assist you in creating HR policies and custom handbooks.